udohsolomon/My_python_deliberate_practice/notes.md

 * Be comfortable being bored; idleness is essential to mental recovery

-* Schedule Every Minute of Your Day

-* If you’re not sure how long a given activity might take, block off the expected time, then follow this with an additional block that has a split purpose.
-If you need more time for the preceding activity, use this additional block to keep working on it.
-If you finish the activity on time, however, have an alternate use already assigned for the extra block

 * To succeed with deep work, we must constantly and deliberatly rewired our brains to be comfortable eliminate distracted stimuli

 * Meditate productively